Royal College/Associated Medical Services CanMEDS Research Grant

 Below are call details:

-To support research, development, and/or implementation of projects that advance compassion and caring as realized through the intrinsic CanMEDS roles, in order to realize the mission of social accountability in the training and continuing professional development of specialists.
+To support research, development, and/or implementation of projects that advance speciality medical education as realized through the intrinsic CanMEDS roles, in order to realize the mission of social accountability in the training and continuing professional development of specialists.

 Applicants must be involved in teaching and/or medical education research in Canada.
 Applications may be individual or joint, involving one or more departments, disciplines, or faculties of medicine.
 It is not necessary to be a Fellow of the Royal College or a physician; however, a Fellow of the Royal College must contribute meaningfully to the project.